puppetlabs/puppetlabs-postgresql/README.md

 Specifies the IP mask from which remote connections should be denied for the postgres superuser.

 Default value: '0.0.0.0/0', which denies any remote connection.

-##### `listen_addresses`

-Specifies the addresses the server accepts connections to.
-Valid values:
-  * 'localhost': Accept connections from local host only.
-  * '*': Accept connections from any remote machine.
-  * Specified comma-separated list of hostnames or IP addresses.

 ##### `locale`